 crunch-dispatch-slurm is only relevant for on premises clusters that will spool jobs to Slurm.
-Skip this section if you are installing a cloud cluster.
+Skip this section if you use LSF or if you are installing a cloud cluster.

-This assumes you already have a Slurm cluster, and have set up all of your compute nodes.
+This assumes you already have a Slurm cluster, and have set up all of your compute nodes with Docker or Singularity.
 Slurm packages are available for CentOS, Debian and Ubuntu.
 Please see your distribution package repositories.
 For information on installing Slurm from source, see this install guide

 The Arvados Slurm dispatcher can run on any node that can submit requests to both the Arvados API server and the Slurm controller (via